![]() |

 Possible splits not followed include three in Cistothorus.
 The eastern and western Marsh Wrens, Cistothorus palustris, are vocally quite different.
 The same can be said about the northern and southern Sedge Wrens, Cistothorus platensis, where it is not clear exactly how many species are involved or what their limits are.
 This uncertainty is why they are treated as a single species.
 Finally, Apolinar's Wren, Cistothorus apolinari, may include two geographically separated species.

-Finally, two of the Henicorhina Wood-Wrens are also candidates for future splits (Dingle et al., 2006).
+Two of the Henicorhina Wood-Wrens are also candidates for future splits (Dingle et al., 2006, 2008, 2010).
 The White-breasted Wood-Wren, Henicorhina leucosticta, includes Andean, Chocó, and Central American groups, each of which may deserve species status.
-The Chocó (inornata) group is actually more closely related to the Bar-winged Wood-Wren, Henicorhina leucoptera.
+The Chocó (inornata) group appears to be more closely related to the Bar-winged Wood-Wren, Henicorhina leucoptera (Dingle et al., 2006).
 In this list, we currently consider it a subspecies of H. leucoptera.
-Finally, the Gray-breasted Wood-Wren, Henicorhina leucophrys, includes at least 3 clades which might be better considered as species.

 - Sumichrast's Wren, Hylorchilus sumichrasti